Week 3How to Meditate

-Most of the time during meditation, your mind will be doing this dance; oscillating between focal points, between the breath, physical sensations, sounds, thoughts, emotions, memories, and so on.
+Most of the time your mind will be doing this dance; oscillating between focal points, between the breath, physical sensations, sounds, thoughts, emotions, memories, and so on.
 Some of the time you will know what you are focused upon.
 At other times, you’re mind will be drifting without much conscious control or awareness.
 This is perfectly okay.
 You do not have to be perfectly aware or perfectly focused in order for meditation to work.
 With just a little bit of focus your mind will usually begin to slow down or change in other subtle ways.

 7. Sustained Focus

 Sometimes, as you become more relaxed you’ll find your mind becoming naturally focused, almost as though your attention just comes to rest (for example, on the breath).
 You may also find that you can watch your thoughts and emotions from a more objective or detached perspective, without being drawn into them as you normally would.